uvarc/rc-website/content/userinfo/k8s/deployments.md

 What we take care of:

-- Underlying physical infrastructure: servers, networks, cabling, power, cooling.
+- Underlying physical infrastructure: Servers, networks, cabling, power, cooling.
-- Underlying hosts: operating system, patching, mounts to cluster/remote storage.
+- Underlying hosts: Operating system, patching, mounts to cluster/remote storage.
-- Kubernetes API: core k8s services across the cluster, high availability.
+- Kubernetes API: Core k8s services across the cluster, high availability.
-- Kubernetes Ingress: the ability to map traffic to pods.
-SSL as necessary.
+- Kubernetes Ingress: The ability to map traffic to pods.
+With SSL as necessary.
 - Observability Tools: K8S Dashboard, ArgoCD Dashboard, Lens GUI to monitor and inspect your deployments.
-- Deployment templates: to help you get started.
+- Deployment templates: To help you get started.

 What you take care of

-- Creation and maintenance of container images, if necessary.
+- Creation, versioning and maintenance of container image(s).
-- Maintenance of your deployment(s).
+- Maintenance of your deployment's scale, version, `env` variables and secrets.
-- Debugging as necessary.
+- Debugging your application as necessary.

 - - -